Cervical Spinal Stenosis

 What is cervical spinal stenosis?

-Cervical spinal stenosis (CSS) is narrowing of the spinal canal in your neck.
+Cervical spinal stenosis is narrowing of the spinal canal in your neck.
 Your spinal canal holds your spinal cord.
-Your spinal cord controls your ability to move.
 When your spinal canal narrows, it may put pressure on your spinal cord.
-CSS is a chronic (long-term) condition.
+Cervical spinal stenosis is a chronic (long-term) condition.

 What causes cervical spinal stenosis?